 In the case of spatial scalability with two layers (base layer and enhancement layer), the SHVC decoder uses two instances of the OpenHEVC decoder [3], one for each layer.
 The first OpenHEVC instance decodes the base layer frame and feeds the second instance with the decoded base layer (BL) frame and its motion vectors (MVs).
-The second OpenHEVC decoder first up-samples and scales the base layer picture and its MVs, respectively, and then decodes the enhancement layer (EL) frame with using the up-sampled base layer picture as an additional reference picture for inter-layer prediction.
+The second OpenHEVC decoder decodes the enhancement layer (EL) frame with using the up-sampled base layer picture as an additional reference picture for inter-layer prediction.

-The proposed pipeline and parallel SHVC architecture enables two levels of parallelism.
-The first level performs the decoding of the base layer and the enhancement layer frames simultaneously on separate threads.
-For the 1rst decoded frame, the EL decoder waits until the base layer frame has been decoded and then the EL frame i is simultaneously decoded with the next BL frame (frame i+1).

-For each decoder, the second parallelism level enables the decoding of both base layer and the enhancement layer frames in parallel based on the HEVC high level parallel processing solutions.
-Moreover, the upsampling of the base layer and the scaling its MVs are also carried out in parallel.
-In fact, when parallel decoding of the EL frame is enabled, the CTB rows of the base layer picture and the corresponding MVs are also up-sampled and scaled in parallel.

-On an Intel Xeon processor running at 3.2 GHz, the proposed pipeline and parallel SHVC architecture achieves a real time decoding of 1600p60 enhancement layer with using 6 concurrent threads.
+The OpenHEVC decoder performing the decoding of each SHVC layer was extended to support the high level parallel processing solutions, including the wavefront solution.
+Therefore, each layer can be decoded in parallel with the wavefront approach to improve both the decoding frame rate and the frame latency.
+To overcome with the wavefront solution limitations and increase the parallelization efficiency, a second level of parallelism (frame-based) is introduced to the SHVC decoder.
+The idea behind this hybrid approach is to decode several spatial and temporal frames in parallel (frame-based solution) and decode each frame in wavefront associated with a low number of threads.
+This enables to take advantage of the wavefront approach at its near optimal configuration (ie. number of threads is below 4).
+Moreover, the inactive threads waiting for both WPP and motion compensation dependencies can be used to decode other frames waiting for available threads.
+Figure 1 illustrates the frame-based parallelism approach in the SHVC decoder decoding two spatial scalability layers.
+Indeed, several spatial and temporal frames are decoded in parallel under the restriction that the motion compensation dependencies are satisfied.
+The BL and the EL frames of the same temporal representation are simultaneously processed, which enhances both decoding frame rate and the SHVC frame latency.
+Since the inter-layer prediction is performed at the PU level, the BL and the EL frame can be simultaneously decoded with a control process to ensure that the PU used for inter-layer prediction is decoded at the BL decoder.
+The same communication process is used to decode two frames belonging to the same quality layer and different temporal representation to increase only the frame rate.
+This hybrid parallel processing solution combining the wavefront and the frame-based solutions in the SHVC decoder takes advantage of both solutions to improve the parallelism efficiency and reduce the decoding latency.

+Figure 1 – Frame-based parallelism for a real time SHVC decoder

 Experimental results

 To assess the performance of the SHVC decoder, the HEVC test video sequences were encoded with SHVC reference software [4] in two spatial scalability configurations: x2 and x1.5.
+To show the decoder performance for larger video resolution, we added to the test sequences two 3840x2160 video sequences from the STV High Definition Multi Format Test Set.
 The SHVC video sequences were coded in low delay coding configuration, which is widely adopted in video streaming applications.
 The quantization parameter (QP) of the base layer was set to 27 and 32, while the QP of the enhancement layer is equal to the base layer QP minus 2.
-The number of threads used to decode the BL and the EL are noted n and m, respectively.
-In addition to the single thread configuration (m = n = 1), the number of threads in the pipeline SHVC architecture are the following (n, m) ∈ {(6, 1),, (1, 3), (2, 2)}.
+We consider n the number of decoding threads used for the wavefront solution, and m the number of thread used for the frame-based parallelism at each layer.
+To assess the performance of the hybrid parallel processing solution, we compare the performance of three decoding configurations: (n, m) ∈ {(6, 1), (1, 3), (2, 2)}.
+Table 1 gives the average bitrate of the BL and EL for the considered video sequences.
 Table 1 gives the average bitrate of the BL and EL for the considered video sequences.